Also by this author:

 About Robert McCammon

 Robert McCammon is the New York Times bestselling author of nineteen novels, including the award-winning BOY’S LIFE and SPEAKS THE NIGHTBIRD.
 There are more than four million copies of his books in print.
-His latest novel, FREEDOM OF THE MASK, is the sixth book in the Matthew Corbett series.
-It is available now from Subterranean Press in both trade hardcover and Kindle formats.
+His latest novel, THE LISTENER, is set in the 1930s and is available now from Cemetery Dance Publications.

 Some people hug a teddy when the world gets to be too much.
 Me?
 I settle in with a scary book.